Caffiends/HackUSU26/README.md

-# Shame
+# $hame
-Welcome to Shame, a gamified zsh tool designed to humble your command-line ego.
+Welcome to $hame, a gamified zsh tool designed to humble your command-line ego.

-## About Shame
+## About $hame
 Ever felt like you're too good at the Linux terminal?
 Wish typing commands felt exciting again?

-Shame brings consequences back to the CLI.
+$hame brings consequences back to the CLI.

-Shame is a gamified shell extension that detects typos and command errors, then escalates punishments based on your failure rate.
+$hame is a gamified shell extension that detects typos and command errors, then escalates punishments based on your failure rate.
 It is built around the Pressure Paradox.

-Shame weaponizes this concept.
+$hame weaponizes this concept.
 The more you mess up, the worse it gets.
 - Mistakes increase pressure.
 - Pressure increases mistakes.
 - You spiral.